odpi/egeria/open-metadata-implementation/adapters/open-connectors/discovery-service-connectors/README.md

 * **Sequential Discovery Pipeline** - Runs nested discovery services in a sequence.
 [More information on discovery pipelines](../../../frameworks/open-discovery-framework/docs/discovery-pipeline.md).

-* **CSVDiscoveryService** - Extracts the column names from the first line of the file, counts up the number of records in the file and extracts its last modified time.
+* **CSV Discovery Service** - Extracts the column names from the first line of the file, counts up the number of records in the file and extracts its last modified time.

-* **Discover Apache Atlas Connector** is an open discovery service that gathers statistics about the Apache Atlas server and stores it in a Discovery Analysis Report attached the the SoftwareServer entity that represents the Apache Atlas server.
+* **Apache Atlas Discovery Service** is an open discovery service that gathers statistics about the Apache Atlas server and stores it in a Discovery Analysis Report attached to the SoftwareServer entity that represents the Apache Atlas server.

 ## Further information